UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 ## Schedule

-All activities in _cursive_ are done independently, using videos and exercises provided.
+All activities in _cursive_ (during the morning session) are done independently, using videos and exercises provided.
 We are always available for 1:1 support during these times, and reconvene in the main channel at stated times.

 | Time | Activity |